-Within Key Stage 4 and 5, students have the opportunity to participate in a number of extracurricular visits such as Cadbury World, BMW Mini Factory and Grade Booster seminars.
+Within Key Stage 4 and 5, students have the opportunity to participate in a number of extra-curricular visits such as Cadbury World, BMW Mini Factory and Grade Booster seminars.
 We also run a Key Stage 3 Business extra-curricular club where students have the opportunity to learn how to be an entrepreneur from a young age.
-At Year 12 we also offer the opportunity for students to set up and run their own business through the National Young Enterprise Scheme or to be entered for the National Apprentice Challenge.